Taxation of international executives

 Individuals who have no income or gains other than employment income subject to withholding Pay-As-You-Earn (PAYE) are generally not required to submit a tax return.

-For the 2018 tax year, a tax return is due to be filed no later than 31 October 2019.
-Extension to the filing and payment date may be available where the individual uses the Revenue Online Service (ROS) web site of the Irish Revenue to both submit his/her tax return and make electronic tax payments from a designated bank account.
+For the 2019 tax year, a tax return is due to be filed no later than 31 October 2020.
+Extension to the filing and payment date may be available where the individual uses the Revenue Online Service (ROS) web site of the Irish Revenue to both submit their tax return and make electronic tax payments from a designated bank account.
 Individuals who do not use the facility are subject to the main filing deadline indicated (31 October).
-Failure to file a tax return within two months of the relevant filing date results in an automatic penalty equal to 5 percent of the income tax and/or capital gains tax liability due before deduction of any preliminary tax paid for the tax year.
+Failure to file a tax return within 2 months of the relevant filing date results in an automatic penalty equal to 5 percent of the income tax and/or capital gains tax liability due before deduction of any preliminary tax paid for the tax year.
 The late filing penalty increases to 10 percent thereafter.